-And then you’ll recommend the corrections you can make for a fee!
+And then you’ll recommend the corrections you can make — for an additional fee!

 Your “Gateway” to Offer Additional SEO and Content Writing Services to Your Clients

-So, let’s say you perform a Site Audit for $2,500, and you were able to pinpoint gaps and areas of weakness …
+So, let’s say you perform a Site Audit for a fee of $2,500, and you were able to pinpoint gaps and areas of weakness …

 Next, you deliver your findings to the marketing director, and then offer your recommendations to fix all the problems you identified in their website content — all of which pay you additional fees.
 For example:

 Revise the website’s content — on every page — so it includes SEO keywords in the right places within a more persuasive copy flow.